sst/guide/_examples/how-to-create-an-expo-app-with-serverless.md

 const api = new Api(stack, "Api", {
   defaults: {
     function: {
-      // Pass in the table name to our API
+      // Bind the table name to our API
-      environment: {
-        tableName: table.tableName,
+      bind: [table],
     },
   },
-  },
   routes: {
     "POST /": "functions/lambda.handler",
   },
 });

-// Allow the API to access the table api.attachPermissions([table]);

 // Show the URLs in the output stack.addOutputs({